Bhargavi84/yoga-emporium/README.md

 * Non Registered users or first time visitors:- can enter the webpage and see all products in Home page in order to see more they are supposed to register.
-They can see only three option in Nav bar **Home , Login and Register** on top in desktop and in sidenav bar / hamburger menu in mobile phones and tabs.
+They can see  **All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT,SHOP NOW BUTTON ON SCREEN AND BAG** and other options which will be under the categories on top in desktop devices and in sidenav bar / hamburger menu in mobile phones and tabs.

 * Registered user:- Once registered, users can click on login and enter the webpage.
-They can see **Home, Profile, New recipe, Logout**.Users can also look into their profile page and look other user's recipe by clicking on show more button in card in home page.
+They can see **All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT - MY PROFILE-LOGOUT, AND BAG**.
+Users can also look into their profile page and other options which will be under the categories.

-* Admin / Store owner :- Admin / Store owner will have access to manage and delete categories and add and delete recipes (of other user's)
+* Admin / Store owner :- Admin / Store owner will have access to Product management - edit/delete categories and add, update and delete products.
-The idea behind this is any unknown users cannot upload any kind of irrelavant images or contents.
-Admin / Store owner page will have **Home, Profile, New recipe, Manage Categories and Logout** options on Navbar.

 ## **Skeleton**
 ### Wireframes